 With special thanks to Piet Coelewij,

-Stay tuned for Part 2 of our blog series in which we’ll provide guidance with regard to the shifts towards business model innovation and partner collaboration.
+In the Part 2 of our blog series we provide guidance with regard to the shifts towards business model innovation and partner collaboration.

 IG&H has 33 years of experience in helping clients innovate, deliver superior experiences, and execute their strategies in the retail sector.